Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 > **Note**
 > <details>
 > <summary>"Minor Bugs:"</summary>
 > Be confident while running our source code on your machine, if you are dealing with any bug, it might be a minor stuff, just keep running the code.
-If you have not any issue with version embeding about flutter, you are able to analyze our project easly.
+If you don't have any issues with version embeding about flutter, you are able to analyze our project easly.
 > </details>